Acumen-PM/Acumen-PM/README.md

 - Hi, I’m @Acumen-PM
 - I’m interested in ...
-HTML and CSS Web Development
+Python and Red teaming
 - I’m currently learning ...
-HTML and CSS
+Python
-- I’m looking to collaborate on ... anything man
+- I’m looking to collaborate on ...
+Anything man, I like learning
 - How to reach me ...

 <!---